zaphosting/docs/docs/vrising-server-savegames.md

 In order to access your server files, you will require an FTP Client such as [WinSCP](https://winscp.net/eng/index.php) or [FileZilla](https://filezilla-project.org/) which are both open-source and free to download.

 You will have to connect to your server through an FTP Client using the credentials that are found under **Tools->FTP-Broswer** on your game server's webinterface.
-Please use our [Access via FTP](gameserver-ftpaccess.md) as further assistance to connect to your server.
+Please use our [Access via FTP](gameserver-ftpaccess.md) guide as further assistance to connect to your server.

 ## Backup Savegame